-Come enjoy an evening full of mingling, food and drinks, speakers, demos, and more at the Intel Office in Santa Clara, CA 95054!
+Come enjoy an evening full of mingling, food and drinks, speakers, demos, and more at the Intel Robert Noyce Building – 2200 Mission College Blvd.
+Santa Clara, CA 95054!

-Our line-up will include an awesome girl geek panel on “Pushing Boundaries in Technology” in our local communities and around the world.
-We’ll also have an extended demo center with AIO/Gaming, Perceptual Computing, Cloud Video Encoding, Intel- powered phones/tablets, and, of course, Ultrabooks.
-Plus, you’ll also get the chance to spend a of couple minutes with the organizers of GAINS (Girls Achieving in Non-Traditional Subjects) and learn how you can help inspire young women everywhere.
-We’ll wrap up the night with a chance to win one of our great raffle prizes.
+Our line-up will include an awesome girl geek panel on how Intel is enabling the future!
+We’ll also have an extended demo area with smart devices such as wearables, Internet of Things, All in Ones, 2 in 1s, Tablets, and more – all with Intel inside.
+We’ll wrap up the night with a chance for you to win one of our great raffle prizes.
 We hope you can make it and look forward to meeting you soon!

 *As a courtesy to our Speakers, check-in will close at 6:30pm